Furthermore, each generation has its own blind spots and idiosyncrasies.

 - The only inoculation against ra’atan is to be a talmid chacham learning Torah at the moment of association with baalei ra’atan—but even phenomenal Sages like Rebbis Zera, Ami, Assi, and Eliezer didn’t risk it.

 - It seems that ra’atan is more of a mental illness (or a soul-illness) than a physical illness, although it possesses aspects of both.

-- It is not possible for regular people to help those infected with ra’atan to do teshuvah.
+- It is not possible for regular people to help those infected with ra’atan do teshuvah.
 (Although we’ll see in Part II that you still have an obligation to inform them of the need and efficacy of doing teshuvah—from a distance.)

-- Ra’atan is almost incurable—unless you are either a tremendous sage or a brain surgeon.
+- Ra’atan is pretty much incurable—unless you are either a tremendous sage or a brain surgeon.